 - What lifelong medications will I need to help my body accept the new liver?

 - What are the side effects of the operation?

 - What is the best way to prevent infection?

 - What is a realistic recovery time?

 - What can I expect to happen at the transplant center?

-Another important question to ask is: How does my hepatitis C affect my survival chances?
+- How does my hepatitis C affect my survival chances?

 A successful organ transplant allows you to live longer than your diseased liver would have allowed.
 For how long and with what quality of life?
 These unknowns depend on many factors, including your age and overall health.
 Because each case is different, predictions are difficult.

 Some have reported that liver recipients can live normally for over 30 years after their transplant.
-Generally, about 72 percent of patients who receive livers from deceased donors live at least five more years.
+Generally, about 72 percent of people who receive livers from deceased donors live at least five more years.
 In the case of a living donor transplant, which often means a shorter wait, 78 percent of recipients live at least five more years, according to the Mayo Clinic.

 One study showed that in recent decades, as medical science has introduced new drugs, survival rates have increased.
 The study found that as many as 48 percent lived 18 years with a new liver.
 Recurrence of hepatitis C did compromise life expectancy, but only after the five-year mark.